 1998 will be remembered for a number of things.
 I hope that Might and Magic VI: The Mandate of Heaven is one of them.
-This spectacular franchise sports a rich and enduring lore, even after the departing of its original developer: New World Computing.
+This spectacular franchise sports a rich and enduring lore, even after the departure of its original developer: New World Computing.

 As of this writing, there are 10 installments in the series (11 if you count the one-off Dark Messiah episode).
 If one of these had to shine above all others, it would be part six…the focus of this review.
 Might and Magic VI (MM6) pioneered many features of the modern RPG: